Navigate to content

 Duration of marriage in years – the legal length of marriage in full years.

 Ethnic nationality – a person's belonging to an ethnic group based on self-determination of the person.
-As a rule, ethnic nationality is consistent throughout a person's life.
 A child’s ethnic nationality is determined by the parents; if a child’s (aged 0–17) ethnic nationality is not available in the population register, the mother’s ethnic nationality is assigned to the child.

 First marriage – the first marriage of a male or female.